Para[ismy]normal

 We include these tools when:

-• ONLY with an accompanying Static Sensor, such as the SEER from Lauren Haunts to rule our false positives of radio waves.
+- ONLY with an accompanying Static Sensor, such as the SEER from Lauren Haunts, to rule out false positives from radio waves.

-• We're layering data—if a temp drop, audio anomaly, and REM Pod trigger happen at the same moment the SEER goes off, that's worth noting.
+- We're layering data—if a temperature drop, audio anomaly, and REM Pod trigger occur simultaneously, along with the SEER activation, that’s worth noting.

-Never rely on devices that look cool but don’t offer replicable data.
-And if it screams every 15 seconds no matter what you do it’s probably just excited to be included .
-Listen to our Tech or Trick Episode "When The Ghost Is Just A Radio" to learn more about all the ways REM Pods can be false triggered.
+Never rely on devices that look appealing but don’t provide replicable data.
+And if it screams every 15 seconds regardless of your actions, it’s probably just eager to be included.
+Listen to our Tech or Trick Episode "When The Ghost Is Just A Radio" to learn more about all the ways REM Pods can be falsely triggered.

 🧾 References and Resources